Trendeo/slate/source/includes/_priceactions.md

 actionEnd | yes | End date in format yyyy-mm-dd.
 Needs to be after start date addedStartDate | no | This allows to restrict the products to which the particular price action is applied to products which were created (i.e. field "added") later than that given date.
 IMPORTANT: In case this date is not given, "1970-01-01" is returned (i.e. 0 ms since unix epoch), so you should show it somewhat differently to not confuse users. blackPricesOnly | no | Whether the action should be only applied to non-discounted products, or to any.
-Default is false (i.e. applies to any product) title | no | Title of the price action; not more than 255 characters. filteredCategories | no | Object containing the field "categories", which just contains a string-array of all category IDs ("Women|Clothing|Dresses|...") to which the price action should be limited. excludedCategories | no | Object containing the field "categories", which just contains a string-array of all category IDs ("Women|Clothing|Dresses|...") which should be excluded from this price action.
+Default is false (i.e. applies to any product) minimumPrice | no | The minimum price for products that should be included in the price action.
+The price that is taken from the product is always the UK GBP price after onsite discounts.
+If you leave this field empty, the field will be set to 0.0, which means that no filter will be applied title | no | Title of the price action; not more than 255 characters. filteredCategories | no | Object containing the field "categories", which just contains a string-array of all category IDs ("Women|Clothing|Dresses|...") to which the price action should be limited. excludedCategories | no | Object containing the field "categories", which just contains a string-array of all category IDs ("Women|Clothing|Dresses|...") which should be excluded from this price action.
 It's basically the negation of "filteredCategories"